tc39/notes/es7/2016-07/jul-27.md

 DD: We already have a lot of ways to refer to the global.
 Do we really need another one?
 Further (lower priority), there is a distinction between the global proxy and the global object.
 Setting properties on the global scope sets it on the global object, but referring to it gets the global proxy.

-(Discussing Domenic's concerns listed here: https://github.com/tc39/proposal-global/issues/16#issuecomment-221558082 )
+(Discussion of Domenic's concerns listed here: https://github.com/tc39/proposal-global/issues/16#issuecomment-221558082 )

 WH: How does this work across realms?
 The global object is a funny thing, as depending on where you evaluate it from, you may get different ones.
 If the global object is a proxy, is the system object also a proxy?